Pirjo Markkola

 University Researcher

 Rob Boddice (PhD, FRHistS) joined HEX in 2020.
-He has previously held positions at Harvard University, McGill University, the Max Planck Institute for Human Development, and Freie Universität Berlin.
+He has previously held positions at Harvard University, the Max Planck Institute for Human Development, and Freie Universität Berlin.
+He is Adjunct Professor at the Department of Social Studies of Medicine, McGill University.
 Boddice has published extensively in the history of medicine, the history of science and the history of emotions.
-His books have been translated into 8 languages.
-Recent titles include Emotion, Sense, Experience, with Mark Smith (Cambridge University Press, 2020), Humane Professions: The Defence of Experimental Medicine, 1876-1914 (Cambridge University Press, 2021), Feeling Dis-Ease in Modern History: Experiencing Medicine and Illness (Bloomsbury, 2022), edited with Bettina Hitzer, and Knowing Pain: A History of Sensation, Emotion and Experience (Polity, 2023).
-The second edition of his History of Emotions (Manchester University Press) will be published in February 2024.
+His works have been translated into 12 languages.
+Recent titles include Emotion, Sense, Experience, with Mark Smith (Cambridge University Press, 2020), Humane Professions: The Defence of Experimental Medicine, 1876-1914 (Cambridge University Press, 2021), Feeling Dis-Ease in Modern History: Experiencing Medicine and Illness (Bloomsbury, 2022), edited with Bettina Hitzer, Knowing Pain: A History of Sensation, Emotion and Experience (Polity, 2023), and the second edition of The History of Emotions (Manchester University Press, 2024).
 He is currently working on The Power of Belief: Why the Science and History of Placebo Matter to Modern Medicine (Reaktion, 2026).

 Reetta Eiranen